kongo09/hass-dell-printer/README.md

 ### Configuration:
+* The printer will be discovered automatically by Home Assistant.
+If not:
 * Go to Configuration -> Integrations
 * Click `Add Integration`
 * Search for `Dell Printer` and select it
-* The integration will try to automatically discover your printer hostname or IP address

 ## Usage: